-The screen appears after choosing START WIZARD or after concluding setup via the WM app.

-While not in Edit mode, left arrow will return to the previous screen, and right arrow will save the current date/time/DST information and proceed to the next screen.

-DATE/TIME

-DHW SETTINGS

-W/PREHEAT

-DESCRIPTION

-- This screen will appear if SET UP IN DISPLAY was selected previously AND the user did not disable COMBI DHW.
+MENU ITEM DESCRIPTION DHW SETTINGS W/PREHEAT This screen will appear if SET UP IN DISPLAY was selected previously AND the user dia not disable COMBI DHW.
 If the user disabled COMBI DHW previously, this screen will not appear.
-COMBI DHW can be enabled later in the Contractor >> System Settings menu. - DHW will illuminate while in this screen.
+COMBI DHW can be enabled later in the Contractor >> System Settings menu.
+DHW will illuminate while in this screen.
 Choose the desired Hot Water Temp by pressing EDIT and changing the temperature using the up/down arrow.
 Left arrow while in Edit mode will cancel the changes, while ENTER button will save the changes.
 Pressing left arrow when not in Edit mode will return to the previous screen.
-Pressing the right arrow while not in Edit mode will show the next parameter, PREHEAT. - Choose whether to turn PREHEAT On or Off.
-PREHEAT will become active when there are no active calls for heat and the Boiler Out temperature is less than 90F, and will pre-pump for 5 seconds.
-Once active, PREHEAT will operate to 120F, turning off the burner above 130F and turning on the burner below 110F.
-If after 5 seconds of pre-pump time the temperature is above 110F, PREHEAT will turn off.
-If below 110F, the burner will fire and operate until Boiler Out and Boiler In are both above 120F, or if Boiler Out is above 130F, or a call for heat becomes

-- After choosing PREHEAT option, or if Combi DHW was previously disabled, this screen appears.
-This screen allows the user to choose the system type for their space HEAT application. - HEAT will illuminate while in this screen.
+Pressing the right arrow while not in Edit mode will show the next parameter, PREHEAT.
+Set PREHEAT to Off, ECON, or HIGH.
+Note: available in display version 1.01 and greater. v1.00 uses On (econ) and Off only.
+PREHEAT will become active when there are no active calls for heat and the BOILER OUT temperature is less than the CIRC ON temp.
+The boiler will pre-pump for 5 seconds.
+Once pre-pump completes, if the BOILER OUT temperature is below the BURNER ON temp, PREHEAT will operate the boiler to PREHEAT Target.
+If BOILER OUT temperature is below the BURNER ON temp, PREHEAT will operate the boiler to PREHEAT Target.
+If BOILER OUT temperature is below the BURNER ON temp, PREHEAT will operate the boiler to PREHEAT Target.
+If BOILER OUT temperature is above the BURNER ON temp, PREHEAT will continue to operate until one of the following conditions are met: the BOILER OUT and BOILER IN temperatures exceed the PREHEAT Target - OR a call for heat becomes active.
+See below for definitions: The BOILER OUT temperature exceeds the BURNER OFF temp - OR a call for heat becomes active.
+See below for definitions: SYSTEM TYPE HEAT After choosing PREHEAT option, or if Combi DHW was previously disabled, this screen appears.
+This screen allows the user to choose the system type for their space HEAT application.
+HEAT will illuminate while in this screen.
 Choose between Fan Coil, Baseboard, Custom or Radiant.
 Each system type is pre-loaded with commonly used temperature settings for its type.
-These can be adjusted in the next screen. - Press EDIT to go to Edit mode and adjust the system type via the up/down arrows.
+These can be adjusted in the next screen.
+Press EDIT to go to Edit mode and adjust the system type via the up/down arrows.
 Press left while in Edit mode to cancel, or ENTER button to save selection.
 When not in Edit mode, press left arrow to go to previous screen, or right arrow to advance to the system type settings screen for the type chosen.

-- This screen is reached after choosing the system type for space HEAT.
-HEAT illuminates while in this - The user can edit the specific parameters for their application for the system type chosen.
-The list of parameters available are:
+This screen is reached after choosing the system type for space PARAMETERS HEAT 1 HEAT.
+HEAT illuminates while in this screen.
+The user can edit the specific parameters for their application for the system type chosen.
+The list of parameters available are: MOD SNSR TARGET TARGET ODT FOR MAX ODT FOR MAX BLR TEMP Pressing the EDIT button on the displayed parameter will go to Edit mode, where pressing the up/down arrows will allow the user to adjust the value of the parameter.

-TARGET TARGET MOD SNSR

-ODT FOR MAX

-PARAMETERS HEAT 1

-- Pressing the EDIT button on the displayed parameter will go to Edit mode, where pressing the up/down arrows will allow the user to adjust the value of the parameter.
 Pressing ENTER will save the selection, while left arrow will cancel.
-When not in Edit mode, the left arrow will take the user to the previous screen, and the right arrow will advance to the next parameter in the list. - Once all parameters have been confirmed, the right arrow will take the user to the next screen.
-The user can use the left arrow at any time to move to the previous parameter.
+When not in Edit mode, the left arrow will take the user to the previous screen, and the right arrow will advance to the next parameter in the list.
+Once all parameters have been confirmed, the right arrow at any time to move to the previous parameter.

+at any time to move to the previous parameter.